How to Work with Karma

 Click below to listen to the audio:

 This month consider what it means to let go of desire.
 Perhaps in your analysis you don’t need to move defensive to the teaching.
 The verse is not saying to drop all care for others and cut off from relationships.
 Instead, think of ‘letting go of desire’ as a practice that you can work to apply to your actions.
+Full-time job can sometimes lead to burnout and work-life imbalance.
 This month, practice taking action, but not focusing on the desired result and see what happens.
 Write notes and be playful with this exercise.
 See what wisdom you discover.

 Karma is a big topic.
 Enjoy the journey and the exploration everyone.